Gusto time tracking for field crews

 Do my workers need to install an app?

 Not necessarily.
-The iPhone app is on a TestFlight beta, and anyone can also clock in from a phone browser at app.getclox.com.
+The iPhone app is on the App Store, and anyone can also clock in from a phone browser at app.getclox.com.
 That means a new hire can start clocking in on day one without waiting on a download.
-When you are ready to set your crew up, start a free trial and invite them from the web.
+When you're ready to set your crew up, start a free trial and invite them from the web.

 Use a different payroll system?